CKita/Bees/README.md

 # Bees

 Supplement to chapter 1 of the M.Sc. dissertation "A meta-analysis of the effects of pesticides on bees and their pollination service in the context of intensive agricultural practices".
-Programa de Pós-Graduação em Ecologia, Instituto de Biociências, Universidade de São Paulo, Brazil.
+Graduate School in Ecology, Institute of Biosciences, University of São Paulo, Brazil.

 [Ecological Synthesis Lab](https://marcomellolab.wordpress.com) (SintECO).